oracle-livelabs/goldengate/ggma-standard-reporting/prepare-setup/prepare-setup.md

     **//to be added later//**

- 2. Save in your downloads folder.
+ 2. Save in the downloads folder.

  We strongly recommend using this stack to create a self-contained/dedicated VCN with your instance(s).
 Skip to *Task 3* to follow our recommendations.
 If you would rather use an existing VCN then proceed to the next task to update your existing VCN with the required Ingress rules.